ssmirr/appdev-chapters/program-notes.md

 Another way in which the Ruby community's philosophy seems to have manifested is the amazing amount of tooling that exists around it.
 For example, [Heroku](https://heroku.com) was the first "platform as a service", a layer on top of Amazon Web Services that makes it incredibly easy to deploy applications to an industrial-grade infrastructure.
 Something that would have itself required a whole separate course to learn how to do — deployment — we can now do with just one click; and we can focus instead on building features for our users.

 Rails was the first platform that Heroku supported, and Rails developers are still Heroku's primary users.
-There are many other services, everything from performance monitoring to error reporting to email delivery to A/B testing to analytics, that offer tight integrations with Ruby and/or Rails and make using them hyper-productive for small teams, solo developers, and therefore beginners.
+There are many other services, everything from performance monitoring to error reporting to email delivery to A/B testing to analytics, that offer tight integrations with Ruby and/or Rails and make using them hyper-productive for small teams, solo developers, and therefore also for us beginners.

 [^choose_boring]:
     I, personally, agree with this author who prefers boring technologies over cutting-edge ones: